-Anton Legkii is one of the most successful young Russian conductors.
+Anton Legky is one of the most successful young Russian conductors.

 He has collaborated with orchestras in Austria, Greece, Czech republic, Italy and Russia.